|Function||Perform mathematical operations on the input values and output the result|

 |Nearest C4D equivalent||Xpresso Math node|

-This node accepts two numerical input values, carries out an operation on them, and outputs the result.
+This node accepts one, two, or three numerical input values, carries out an operation on them, and outputs the result.

 Note: a * symbol next to the name indicates the parameter also has an input port.
 A # symbol indicates that the parameter can only be changed with an input node, not in the node itself.